S/MIME Part 3: Plug and Play for On-Premises Secure Email

 1. Getting Started

 Installing the tool, getting your keys etc. is exactly the same as before.
-When you’re using an on-premises email system such as PowerMTA or Momentum, you’re already responsible for setting up sending domains, DKIM keys etc. What we need to do now, is to provide some way of injecting the fully-formed S/MIME messages into your servers.
+When you’re using an on-premises email system such as PowerMTA or Momentum, you’re already responsible for setting up sending domains, DKIM keys etc. Organizations running on-premises systems also often need to address email archiving system challenges for regulatory compliance and data retention requirements.
+What we need to do now, is to provide some way of injecting the fully-formed S/MIME messages into your servers.

 2. SMTP injection towards Port25 PowerMTA